What is NLP Coaching? How does NLP add Significant Value to Coaching?

 While I’ll use a ‘coaching style’ most of the time – because it works – occasionally I’ll use other interventions if I think they’re appropriate.

 An important aspect about coaching is that it helps clients turn learning into results.

-It’s also useful to differentiate between consulting and coaching.
+It’s also useful to differentiate between consulting, coaching, teaching, and mentoring

-- In consulting we give the client the answer
+- Teaching – we tell the client the answer.

 In theory, coaching is straightforward.
 In practice, it can be challenging because many of us do not know what we want, and either do not know, or do not want to be realistic about, our current situation.